 The territory occupied by present day city was inhabited over 4,000 years ago; a lot of archaeological monuments prove this fact.
 First records of the town in chronicles refer to the events of 1395 as well as in letters of the Crimean khan Mengly I Girey.

-From the 14th century, it was a part of the Great Lithuanian Principality, and, in 1532, was besieged by the Crimean khan’s troops.
+From the 14th century, it was a part of the Great Lithuanian Principality, and, in 1532, it was besieged by the Crimean khan’s troops.
 In 1536, there was a revolt against Lithuanian power and, in 1569, it was passed to Poland.

-From the 14th to the 17th centuries, the town faced several attacks of Horde and Crimean troops.
+From the 14th to the 17th centuries, the town faced several attacks of the Horde and the Crimean troops.
 In 1793, according to the first partition of Poland, Cherkasy was included into the Russian Empire.